Submit manuscript...

 Sympathetic nervous system hyper stimulation

-Table 1: Types of myocardial necrosis.
+Table 1 Types of myocardial necrosis

 Coagulation necrosis (Figure 1) is the common pattern of necrosis characterized by cytoplasmic coagulation.
 Myocardial cells become acidophilic, but the features of myocardial fibers can be recognized for a long time from the onset of the pathologic process.
 However, the specific details of the structure change their properties.
 This type of necrosis commonly has to be recognized as a result of a vascular mechanism related to a reduced perfusion of specific areas of the myocardium, although other chemical, physical and biological factors may play their effects.

 Colliquative myocytolysis (also named liquefaction necrosis) displays an evident liquefaction of the necrotic tissue due to the action of hydrolytic enzymes released from myocardial fibers undergone autolysis.
 They result from the migration of leukocytes in the ischemic area (Figure 2).
-Marked nuclear alterations with fragmentation, basophilia and degeneration characterize this type of necrosis, which determines myocardial lysis, vacuolization with loss of contractile proteins of the myocardium, and edema, all lesions that precede the development of heart failure [17] (Figure 2).
+Marked nuclear alterations with fragmentation, basophilia and degeneration characterize this type of necrosis, which determines myocardial lysis, vacuolization with loss of contractile proteins of the myocardium, and edema, all lesions that precede the development of heart failure.17 (Figure 2).

-Figure 2: Colliquative myocytolysis.
+Figure 2 Colliquative myocytolysis.
 Evident vacuolization of the myocardium undergone lysis as a result of leukocyte infiltration.
 Hematoxylin-Eosin staining.

-Coagulative myocytolysis (Figure 3) is undoubtedly the type of myocardial necrosis more closely related to the action of both smoking toxics, nicotine and carbon monoxide [18-20].
-The histologic features and pathogenic mechanisms can be easily recognized because being similar to that due to catecholamine release and sympathetic nervous system stimulation [21,22].
+Coagulative myocytolysis (Figure 3) is undoubtedly the type of myocardial necrosis more closely related to the action of both smoking toxics, nicotine and carbon monoxide.18–20 The histologic features and pathogenic mechanisms can be easily recognized because being similar to that due to catecholamine release and sympathetic nervous system stimulation.21,22

-Figure 3: Coagulative myocytolysis.
+Figure 3 Coagulative myocytolysis.
 Myocardial fibers are deeply altered and contractbands due to cell death in hypercontraction, similarly to what observed in the “stone heart”, may be seen.
 Hematoxylin-Eosin staining.

+This pattern is a result of a direct effect of carbon monoxide on myocardial cells and intracellular structures of the heart muscle.25–27 The lesions observed are an association of some features of the necrosis described and consist of hyalinosis, interstitial edema, perivascular cellular infiltrates and hemorrhagic foci resulting from myocardial fiber fragmentation.
 As can be seen a wide spectrum of alterations characterize myocardial necrosis making possible multiple patterns typical of the underlying disease.
 However, it can be also determined by cigarette smoking as experimentally documented.
 Therefore, even if it is hard to clearly attribute the different morphology of myocardial necrosis to tobacco toxics, nevertheless some of the alterations can lead to this way.

-Pathogenic Mechanisms
+Pathogenic mechanisms

 It is worth noting that a large number of pathogenic mechanisms can be attributed to the cigarette smoking, but, with regard to myocardial necrosis, only two are worthy of mention (Table 2): a toxic, and a coronarogenic mechanism.

-Toxic Mechanism
+Toxic mechanism

-Vascular Mechanism
+Vascular mechanism

 Carbon monoxide (carboxyhemoglobin)